chengkuangan/rhdh-jenkins-showcase/README.md

     oc apply -f deployment/app-config-rhdh.yaml
     ```

 4. Wait for the RHDH pod to restart and ready.
-Navigate to the URL and click on `Guest` button to login
+Navigate to the URL and click on `Guest` button to login.
+Click on `Settings` menu and you can see you are login as guest account.

     <br>